 Are there really people in Ottawa with this problem?

-The simple answer: yes, there are really individuals in Ottawa who hoard.
+The simple answer: yes, there are real individuals in Ottawa who hoard.
 You would be surprised at the number of inquiries we receive looking for advice and hoarding cleaning assistance.
 The more difficult answer: hoarders don’t exactly advertise their habits, they keep them to themselves because they may be embarrassed or ashamed.
-That being said, there are estimates of about 1 million Canadians who suffer from acquiring disorders.
+That being said, there are estimates of about 1 million Canadians who suffer from acquired disorders.
 Many of you know of someone who has been affected by hoarding, it is more common than you might think.

 Can compulsive acquiring be solved for good by hoarding cleaning?

 Hoarding cannot be solved by hoarding cleaning alone.
 As a very sensitive topic, those suffering from this disease need your help and the help of others to get their lives and their homes in order.
 Solving this delicate disorder is often a matter of redirecting deep-rooted psychological illness habits.
-As a prevention towards an escalating situation, hoarding cleaning is a step in the right direction to helping a hoarder restore their home to its original condition.
+As prevention towards an escalating situation, hoarding cleaning is a step in the right direction to helping a hoarder restore their home to its original condition.